 Trauma Sensitive Yoga assumes anyone in the yoga room or studio may have been exposed to trauma in their lifetime and that something that happens in the yoga room may unintentionally trigger a negative reaction.
 To manage this, yoga instruction follows certain principles designed to minimize these triggers and most importantly, the yoga practice, including the asanas (postures) breathing and philosophy is sequenced to heal trauma, or as some would suggest, remove the effects of trauma from one's psyche.

-As an energy healing art, Reiki has an uncanny ability to bring a sense of calm, to help remove stuck thoughts and feelings.
+As a healing art, Reiki has an uncanny ability to bring a sense of calm, to help remove stuck thoughts and feelings and to move energy through the body, sometimes removing pain.
 The methods appear to be so simple!
 However, the energy that flows in to the chakras through gentle, hands-on touch, is amazing!

-In December, 2018 I completed a second degree certification in Reiki following the Usui lineage with my Master Reiki teacher, Sojourner Walker Williams.
+I completed a Master Reiki training with my Master Reiki teacher, Sojourner Walker Williams in June, 2021.
 Reiki (Ray-Key), translated in Japanese as "universal life force" is considered an energy healing administered with hands on or from a distance to provide "extra energy" for whatever one is managing.
-Reiki sessions can be scheduled in office or from a distance.
+While the Usui lineage can be traced to Japan, Reiki principles can be traced to Ancient Egypt and many of its symbols and concepts directly derive from this African lineage.
+At some point, Reiki sessions may be scheduled in office, but at any time can be done from a distance.

 Thai Yoga Massage